Round Hill generator: Technical contributions

 The Round Hill generator was primarily designed for nuclear physics research, particularly for the study of atomic nuclei through high-energy particle bombardment.
 In the early 1930s, this represented the frontier of experimental atomic physics.
-As one of the American contributions in the race to split the atom, ultimately John Cockcroft and Ernest Walton's 1932 controlled splitting of the atom won out.
-Electrostatic power offered superior beam control and voltage regulation compared to accelerator designs like the Cockcroft-Walton device, making it particularly valuable for precise experimental work.
+Ultimately, John Cockcroft and Ernest Walton's 1932 voltage-multiplier circuit produced the first controlled "splitting of the atom."
+However, electrostatic power offered superior beam control and voltage regulation than contemporaries like the Cockcroft-Walton device, leading to its widespread adoption in nuclear experiments.

 The Round Hill generator incorporated several technical innovations that advanced the state of high-voltage engineering.
 The generator featured an improved belt-charging systems that provided more stable operation and better voltage control than previous Van de Graaff designs.
 The vacuum-insulated accelerating tube prompted advances in vacuum technology.
 The reinstallation in Cambridge also made several innovations that became standard in subsequent accelerator designs.
 The generator featured one of the first comprehensive remote control systems for high-voltage equipment to manage radiation exposure concerns.
 Once re-installed in Cambridge, the installation's vacuum technology achieved pressures as low as 6×10^{−7} mm Hg, with normal operating pressure of 4×10^{−6} mm Hg during electron beam operation.
 The system could also accelerate both positive ions and electrons, though positive ion work was limited by outgassing from electrode surfaces.

 The basic concept of Van de Graaff generator was openly published, leading many other physics labs to build models of the generator.
 However, many of the improvements made during the Round Hill experiment were patented by Van de Graaff, who filed a first patent in December 1931.
 In a first-of-its-kind partnership, these patents were assigned by MIT to the Research Corporation, which helped to fund the Round Hill installation.
-Later, these patents were used by Van de Graaff and his protege, John G. Trump, to build a line of particle accelerators for cancer treatment and nuclear science.
+Later, these patents were used by Van de Graaff and his protege, John G. Trump, in a company they founded to build particle accelerators for cancer treatment and nuclear science, the High Voltage Engineering Corporation.